eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/rulebooks/pid/pid-rulebook.md

 #### 4.1.2 Attribute location_status

-For SD-JWT VC-compliant PIDs, the PID issuer will add validity status information, if needed, as specified in [SD-JWT VC].
+For SD-JWT VC-compliant PIDs, the PID issuer will add validity status information, if needed, in the status claim specified in [SD-JWT VC] section 3.2.2.2; see also [HAIP] section 6.1.
 This PID Rulebook does not specify a separate attribute for including the location of validity status information.